Josuto/monguito/README.md

 This project is a lightweight implementation of the [Repository](https://www.martinfowler.com/eaaCatalog/repository.html) pattern for [NestJS](https://github.com/nestjs/nest).
 It is intended to provide NestJS applications with a layer of abstraction to decouple domain and persistence logic.
-The main component is the parameterized `Repository` interface, which defines several database technology-agnostic CRUD operations.
+The main component is the generic `Repository` interface, which defines several database technology-agnostic CRUD operations.

 Moreover, the project includes a [Mongoose](https://mongoosejs.com/) based MongoDB repository abstract implementation